ozanyarman/Disproof-of-1985-Mertens-disproof/README.md

 * **`Mertens-Riemann-zeros-ANALYTICAL-CHECK_RAWDATA-calculation-FINAL.nb`** This notebook creates the amplitude and phase information in regards to the non-trivial Riemann zeta zeros.
 It outputs two text files that need no manual adjustment.

+* **`Mertens-Riemann-zeros-ANALYTICAL-CHECK_RAWDATA-calculation-ULTIMATE.nb`** This notebook replaces the sequential loops of ...FINAL.nb above with a parallelized, 550-digit precision framework to calculate the non-trivial Riemann zero amplitudes and phases.
+It outputs two text files that need no manual adjustment.
+I placed it here just to answer any possible critique as to whether precision erosion, numerical drift, or localized rounding artifacts could have compromised the wave alignment tracking space.

 * **`Mertens-Riemann-100000zeros-ANALYTICAL-CHECK_Factor-of-2-miscalculation-FINAL.nb`** The definitive forensic execution script and log.
 It runs our four main Mathematica code strategies to pin down the exact failure mechanism of the alleged historical 1985 disproof:
     * *Code A (Wide Grid Sweep):* Localizes spatial neighborhoods around the LLL target coordinate.
     * *Code B (Integer Destruction Bypass):* Bypasses machine-integer type promotion bugs.